 Multiple acute injuries and structural irregularities can cause dislocation or subluxation.

-You may also suffer from a shoulder injury that can tear ligaments in the labrum and shoulder joint.
+Common shoulder dislocations are traumatizing injuries that force your humeral head from the glenoid.
+You may also suffer from a shoulder injury that can tear ligaments in the labrum and the shoulder joint.
+Such injuries may also lead to specific conditions like Bankart lesions or Hill-Sachs lesions.

 Multidirectional instability is a less common cause of shoulder dislocation.
 Patients with this condition may experience shoulder instability and chronic dislocations without any history of injury.
 These patients often have naturally loose joints throughout their bodies, sometimes called “double-jointed.”